mathworks-ref-arch/matlab-production-server-on-aws/README.md

     - Linked to a MathWorks Account.
     - Concurrent license type.
 To check your license type, see [MathWorks License Center](https://www.mathworks.com/licensecenter/).
     - Configured to use a network license manager on the virtual network.
 By default, the deployment of MATLAB Production Server includes a network license manager, but you can also use an existing license manager.
 In either case, activate or move the license after deployment.
 For details, see [Configure MATLAB Production Server License for Use on the Cloud](https://www.mathworks.com/help/mps/server/configure-matlab-production-server-license-for-use-on-the-cloud.html).
 -   An Amazon Web Services™ (AWS) account.
--   A Key Pair for your AWS account in the US East (N. Virginia), US West (Oregon), EU (Ireland) or Asia Pacific (Tokyo) region.
-For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+If you do not have an account, create one at https://aws.amazon.com by following the on-screen instructions.

 # Costs
 You are responsible for the cost of the AWS services used when you create cloud resources using this guide.
 Resource settings, such as instance type, affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.